paavasb/react-my-app/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

-Feel free to go through the different commits to see the relevant modifications made for each step!
+**Feel free to go through the different commits to see the relevant modifications made for each step!**

-###
+# Execution Details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).